Common Family Law Questions for North Carolina Residents

 What not to do in a divorce in North Carolina?

 Avoid hiding assets, making impulsive decisions, or ignoring court orders.
+Parents should not refuse visitation in violation of a court order, as to refuse visitation can result in legal consequences.
 Actions like bad-mouthing your spouse or making emotionally charged decisions can negatively impact your case, especially when children are involved.

 What is the first thing to do when separating from your spouse in North Carolina?

 The first step is to physically separate, as the one-year separation period begins when spouses live apart.
-You should also consult a family law attorney to understand your rights and create a plan for issues like finances, custody, and property.
+You should also consult a family law attorney to understand your rights and create a plan or separation agreement—often formalized as separation agreements—to address issues like finances, custody, and property.

 How much does an uncontested divorce cost in North Carolina?